jerryscript-project/iotjs/docs/devs/Writing-New-Module.md

 These files can be createad manually or by the `tools/iotjs-create-module.py` script.

-The module generator requires only one parameter then name of the module and will create a directory with the required files (based on a template):
+The module generator can generate two types of modules:
+* basic built-in module which is compiled into the IoT.js binary.
+* shared module which can be dynamically loaded via the `require` call.

+To generate a module with the IoT.js module generator the module template should be specified and the name of the new module.

+**Important note:** The module name must be in lowercase.

+The `template` paramter for the module creator is optional, if it is not specified basic modules are created.

+The generated module(s) have simple examples in it which can be used to bootstrap ones own module(s).
+On how to use them please see the previous parts of this document.

+### Basic module generation

+Example basic module generation:
 ```
-$ python ./iotjs/tools/iotjs-create-module.py demomod
+$ python ./iotjs/tools/iotjs-create-module.py --template basic demomod
 Creating module in ./demomod
 loading template file: ./iotjs/tools/module_template/module.cmake
 loading template file: ./iotjs/tools/module_template/modules.json